 The purpose of the Citibank Visa State Procurement Card is to establish a more efficient, cost effective method of purchasing and payment for small dollar purchases.
 The Procurement Card enables cardholders to make authorized purchases directly from a supplier without processing the traditional paperwork.
 Cardholders can make purchases of up to $2,500 per transaction with the Procurement Card.

-Use of the card is strictly limited to the purchase of commodities for official state use.
+Use of the card is strictly limited to the purchase of commodities and services for official state use.
 Cardholders will be responsible for reimbursing the State of New York for any charges incurred as a result of misuse or fraudulent use of the card.

 - ESF State Procurement Card Guidelines (PDF)